rohinchandra-li/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 3. Select **Remove selected users** or **Remove selected groups**.

-**Delegate access to the dashboard:**

-If you have access to the dashboard, you can also delegate access to the dashboard to other people in your company.
-[Learn how](../../org-team-insights/delegate-access.md).

->[!Note]
->Employees can view the dashboard in the Viva Insights web app.

 ## Enable or disable the Viva Insights web app

 *Applies to: AI Administrator*